ipatch/chrisrjones_web/README.md

     app/models/user.rb:36:in `send_confirmation'
     app/controllers/users_controller.rb:28:in `create'
     ```
-- [ ] work on figuring out how i can setup an intializer to experiment with the bun & deno javascript runtimes
+- [x] work on figuring out how i can setup an intializer to experiment with the bun & deno javascript runtimes
+    - execjs has been updated to work with bun out of the box 👍️
 - [x] updating my `boot.rb` file to use next avail port broke accessing my app on my LAN, should be easy fix
 - [x] fix contact form time permitting
 - [ ] make certain that only the **owner** of an attachment or admin can delete an attachment, ie. don't allow other peeps to delete other peeps attachments.